mmbytetech/mmbytetech/README.md

 <div style="display: flex; align-items: flex-start;">
   <ul style="flex: 1; margin-right: 20px; font-size: 1.2em;">
- <li>🌱 I’m always exploring new frontend technologies to enhance my skills.</li>
+    <li>🌱 I’m continuously exploring full-stack technologies, from PHP (Laravel, Symfony) to Node.js, to enhance my skills.</li>
-    <li>💻 I enjoy turning complex problems into simple, beautiful, and intuitive designs.</li>
+    <li>💻 I enjoy crafting solutions that blend complex backend logic with seamless frontend designs using React and Angular.</li>
-    <li>🔭 I’m actively seeking new challenges that help me grow as a developer.</li>
+    <li>🔭 I’m actively seeking new challenges in TypeScript and JavaScript to further develop my expertise across the stack.</li>
-    <li>🎨 I have a passion for UI/UX design, ensuring that user experience is at the forefront of my projects.</li>
+    <li>🎨 I have a passion for creating robust and user-centered applications, ensuring that both backend functionality and user experience are seamless.</li>
-    <li>🚀 I love collaborating with teams to bring innovative ideas to life through code.</li>
+    <li>🚀 I love collaborating on projects that bring innovative, end-to-end solutions to life through code on platforms like AWS and GCP.</li>
-    <li>📚 In my spare time, I contribute to open-source projects and engage with the developer community.</li>
+    <li>📚 In my spare time, I contribute to open-source projects, share knowledge, and engage with the developer community.</li>
   </ul>
 </div>

 ---